 Few service people realise it is possible to make a claim through the Armed Forces Compensation Scheme at the same time as seeking compensation through the courts.

-Serving in the Armed Forces is a dangerous job, so it is only right service personnel have access to as much help as possible after sustaining injuries on duty.
 The compensation we see awarded by the AFCS is not always adequate, but it is worth applying if you are eligible.

 Bolt Burdon Kemp’s specialist solicitors are highly experienced at claiming through the AFCS at the same time as through the courts.
 Please get in touch today to speak to a solicitor in our team – we usually work on a ‘no win no fee‘ basis.